Getting Started with LM Studio

 That is it.
 LM Studio makes it easy to get a model up and running.
 Even better, these models run on your machine, not the cloud.
 I felt the experience with my M1 Max Mac was excellent.
 It’s easy to get started and features very good performance.

-Sound off in the comments below, or find me on X (where I’m @chadmichel), and let me know if you’ve tried out LM Studio.
+Find me on X (where I’m @chadmichel), and let me know if you’ve tried out LM Studio.
 I’d love to hear your thoughts.